-With healthcare organizations facing chronic financial challenges, aggressively managing your bottom line is becoming critically important.
-Few areas in healthcare today offer such an immediate and substantial return on investment as an integrated, well-supported, data-driven clinical collaboration platform.
+With healthcare transitioning to a value-based model, aggressively managing your bottom line is becoming critically important.
+Few areas in healthcare today offer such an immediate and substantial return on investment as an integrated, well-supported, data-driven clinical communications solution.
 As you set about evaluating vendors, here are some important points to keep in mind:

-- Clinical collaborations is a complex field.
-Be sure your vendor is solely focused on a fully integrated approach and that they're willing and able to invest in development of the product for the long haul. - Reliability, uptime, and scale are critical to your team's effectiveness.
+- Clinical communications is a complex field.
+Be sure your vendor is solely focused on communications solutions and that they're willing and able to invest in development of the product for the long haul. - Reliability, uptime, and scale are critical to your team's effectiveness.
 Insist that vendors provide a verifiable record of uptime and service outages as well as their ability to scale in terms of users and message volume. - Confirm what type of support the vendor is contractually willing to provide.
 These should include implementation, end user training, workflow optimization and best practices, 24/7 customer support, and performance benchmarking.

-At the end of the day, finding the right solution can be a straightforward exercise.
+At the end of the day, finding the right clinical communications solution can be a straightforward exercise.
 By using these important criteria to identify a vendor's strengths and weaknesses, you will have the information and confidence you need to make an informed decision about the right solution for your organization.